EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imUtil.patternMatch.md

 ### imUtil.patternMatch.hist2d

 calculate the 2-D histogram of 2-D data set.
-Package: imUtil.patternMatch Description: calculate the 2-D histogram of 2-D data set.
+OBSOLETE: A faster version is in: tools.array.hist2d_fast Package: imUtil.patternMatch Description: calculate the 2-D histogram of 2-D data set.

     calculate the 2-D histogram of 2-D data set.
+    OBSOLETE: A faster version is in: tools.array.hist2d_fast
     Package: imUtil.patternMatch
     Description: calculate the 2-D histogram of 2-D data set.
     Input  : - Vector of X coordinates.